Home » Posts tagged 'trade' (Page 17)

 China Slams Trump’s Trade Threat As “Unacceptable”

-An angry China slammed President Trump’s threat on Monday to cut off trade with countries that deal with North Korea, as “unacceptable” and “unfair.”
-As a reminder, following Sunday’s nuclear test by North Korea, Trump threatened to increase economic sanctions and halt trade with any country doing business with North Korea, a threat he has used before without following through.
-That list would include China, the U.S.’s biggest trading partner, which accounted for about a sixth of its overseas commerce.
+China Slams Trump’s Trade Threat As “Unacceptable” An angry China slammed President Trump’s threat on Monday to cut off trade with countries that deal with North Korea, as “unacceptable” and “unfair.”
+As a reminder, following Sunday’s nuclear test by North Korea, Trump threatened to increase economic sanctions and halt trade with any country doing business […]

 China May Import Its Workers To Canada As It Seeks “Total Access” To Canadian Market

-China’s ambassador to Canada, Lu Shaye, told the Globe and Mail that Beijing is seeking full access to Canada’s economy ahead of free trade talks, a move that could result in Chinese state-owned companies bringing their own employees to work on projects in Canada.
-Charles Burton, an associate political science professor at Brock University, said bringing their own workers abroad is “normal practice” for Chinese companies.
-“It’s not as if [the Chinese] would be asking something of Canada that they don’t expect from other countries,” he said.
+China May Import Its Workers To Canada As It Seeks “Total Access” To Canadian Market China’s ambassador to Canada, Lu Shaye, told the Globe and Mail that Beijing is seeking full access to Canada’s economy ahead of free trade talks, a move that could result in Chinese state-owned companies bringing their own employees to work […]

 True Free Trade vs. ‘Free Trade Deals’: The Misappropriation of Freedom

-One of the most frustrating aspect of those trade negotiations that are sold as ‘Free Trade Deals’ is that they are not truly ‘Free Trade’ and, instead, they are just selective liberalisations that work to enrich particular interests, that increase the disparities between those who are endowed with political resources and those who are not, and that work to foster global, systemic trade imbalances (whether that be frustrating, persistent trade deficits or gross trade surpluses).
-Of course, this leads to advocates of True Free Trade to have a bad name despite the fact that the purist position is the most morally humaneand efficient means through which to alleviate global poverty, improve peoples’ welfare and tackle corporatist privileges.
+TRUE FREE TRADE VS. ‘FREE TRADE DEALS’: THE MISAPPROPRIATION OF FREEDOM One of the most frustrating aspect of those trade negotiations that are sold as ‘Free Trade Deals’ is that they are not truly ‘Free Trade’ and, instead, they are just selective liberalisations that work to enrich particular interests, that increase the disparities between those […]

 Deflation Is Blowing In On An Eastern Trade Wind